onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/04_Updating monit starup file.md

-## Updating monit startup file
+## Add the monit config

-Edit the following file `jobs/elasticsearch/monit` and add the following content to it
+Edit the file `jobs/elasticsearch/monit` and add the following content:

 ```
 check process elasticsearch